 Foreigners have been detained for photographing government and military facilities.
 If in doubt, seek permission from a local official before taking photographs.

-Unlicensed purchase of or trading in endangered wildlife products such as ivory and rhino horn is illegal and carries severe penalties.
-Visit the Australian Department of the Environment's
+Unlicensed purchase of, or trading in, endangered wildlife products such as ivory and rhino horn is illegal and carries severe penalties.
+More information: Wildlife trade (Australian Department of the Environment)

 There are severe penalties for people convicted of illegal dealings in diamonds and other precious stones.
 Only purchase from licensed shops.